stefan-codes/Multi-Agent-Systems/Notes.md

 Behaviours are like methods in OOP but they run concurrently.
 When you need to define a functionality, do it in a behaviour.
 Defined in setup you can create your own behaviours.
 There are few pre-defined ones.

-Behaviours have **action()** and **done()** methods.
+**action()**

 During action, all other behvaiours are being hold on wait in a queue.
 After all are done, it loops back to the first.

+**done()**

 At the end of action, done is being executed.
 When done returns true, it removes the behaviours from the queue.

+**onEnd()**

+When done returns true, and the behaviour is being removed, onEnd is ran and it returns an int which is the status code (0 for normal).

+When defining Behvaiours as classes, it is a common practice in JADE to make them inner classes so they can access private features of the Agent.

 ### TickerBehaviour